Aminocd/slate/source/index.html.md

-product-discontinual-id | The ID of the product_discontinual that created the product_cancellation product-name | The name of the cancelled product cancellation-message | The message explaining why the product was cancelled with-advance-notice | Whether there was advance notice of the product's cancellation given to those holding the currency that the product was associated with in order to give them the opportunity to purchase the product before its cancellation created-at | The time and date when the product was cancelled
+product-discontinual-id | The ID of the product_discontinual that created the product_cancellation product-name | The name of the cancelled product cancellation-message | The message explaining why the product was cancelled with-advance-notice | Whether there was advance notice of the product's cancellation given to those holding the currency that was redeemable in the product, in order to give them the opportunity to spend their currency on the product before its cancellation created-at | The time and date when the product was cancelled

 ## List Issuer's Product Cancellations